Johnny Johnson (RAF officer): Early life and education

 George Johnson (known within the family as Leonard) was the sixth and last child born to Mary Ellen (née Henfrey) and Charles Johnson.
 He was born in the village of Hameringham in the East Lindsey district of Lincolnshire, England.
 His mother died when he was three, leaving his father, a farm foreman, to bring up the family in somewhat poor conditions.
 Johnson grew up to loathe his father, whom he described as someone who would inflict severe corporal punishment on him.
 When Johnson's father died in 1957, he did not attend his funeral, a decision he stated he never regretted.

-The family lived in a tied cottage in Langford, his oldest sister Lena largely being responsible for his early upbringing.
+The family lived in a tied cottage in Langford, with his oldest sister Lena largely being responsible for his early upbringing.
 Johnson attended Winthorpe Primary School in the village of Winthorpe, Nottinghamshire until the age of 11.
 Through a bursary scheme set up for the children of agricultural workers, he was sent as a boarder to the Lord Wandsworth Agricultural College in Long Sutton, Hampshire.
 He was active in sport, playing football, cricket and participating in athletics, winning several events.
 He passed his School Certificate, leaving school in December 1939.
 During his lifetime he was held in particular affection by the school community.